bdulac/bdulac.github.io/_posts/2014-01-03-design-by-contract-assertions-and-exceptions.md

 	<a href="http://docs.oracle.com/javase/tutorial/essential/exceptions/">exceptions</a>
 	are largely used instead of assertions.
-	In <i>Java</i>, a <a href="http://docs.oracle.com/javase/tutorial/essential/exceptions/runtime.html">proper</a> use of exceptions is more expressive than a proper use of assertions.
+	In <i>Java</i>, a <a href="http://docs.oracle.com/javase/tutorial/essential/exceptions/runtime.html">proper</a> use of exceptions can more expressive than a proper use of assertions because it provides more details about the malfunction conditions (the stack trace).
+At first glance, assertions (in the design by contract way) seem to be very far from exceptions.
+This is to some extent a paradox: I think the developer should consider assertions concepts every time he uses exceptions.
 </p>
 <p>
 	<span itemprop="citation" itemscope itemtype="http://schema.org/Book">